 Hello Rebecca, Thanks again for having my team and me at ABC Company today to discuss your upcoming warehouse project.
 As ABC’s development director, I feel confident that we’re the best team for the job and can support you every step of the way.
 I know you’re meeting with several different vendors, so I just wanted to take a moment to say thanks for your time and attention.
 We appreciate your consideration, and we hope to work closely on this project and many to come.
 Thanks again, and we look forward to speaking soon.
 Best, Tom

-Thank you cards are always appreciated, but the gesture can go the extra mile in business.
+Generic thank you cards are always appreciated, but specific business oriented thank you cards can go the extra mile in business.
 Business thank you notes are a wonderful way to show your appreciation in a way that stands out more than just an email, and they can start or nurture great relationships.

 Handwrytten can help make sending business thank you letters easier by streamlining the process and taking the responsibility off your hands.
 We offer customized handwritten notes in over 25 styles for the most thoughtful touch.
 Sign up to start sending professional thank-yous out today.

 Scale your handwritten outreach, creating positive impressions and long lasting bond.Sign Up Today!

 Over 100 designs to choose from or design your own.
 Our online card customizer makes it simple.Check Out Our Cards!